shengwen-tw/libqpsolver/README.md

 **Run unit test of the linear algrebra functions**

-The program test the basic linear algebra functions underlying of the libqpsolver with randomly generated problems and compare the results (cost) with the [Numpy](https://numpy.org/).
+The program test the basic linear algebra functions underlying of the libqpsolver with randomly generated problems and compare the results with the [Numpy](https://numpy.org/).
 It is designed to run for several times (~250) and may take minutes to complete.

 ```
 make unit_test_matrix